 On July 1, 2010, the Company completed its acquisition of Nexius, resulting in additional revenue sources, including software licenses, professional services (including software customization, implementation, training and consulting services), and maintenance and technical support contracts.
 The Company's arrangements generally contain multiple elements, consisting of the various service offerings.
 The Company recognizes software license arrangements that include significant modification and customization of the software in accordance with FASB Accounting Standards Codification ("ASC") 985-605, Software Recognition, and ASC 605-35, Revenue Recognition-Construction-Type and Certain Production-Type Contracts, typically using the completed-contract method.
-The Company currently does not have VSOE for the multiple deliverables and accounts for all elements in these arrangements as a single unit of accounting, recognizing the entire arrangement fee as revenue over the service period of the last delivered element.
+Prior to March 31, 2011, the Company had not established VSOE of fair value for the multiple deliverables and therefore accounted for all elements in these arrangements as a single unit of accounting, recognizing the entire arrangement fee as revenue on a straight line basis over the service period of the last delivered element.
 During the period of performance, billings and costs (to the extent they are recoverable) are accumulated on the balance sheet, but no profit or income is recorded before user acceptance of the software license.
 To the extent estimated costs are expected to exceed revenue, the Company accrues for costs immediately.
+During the quarter ended June 30, 2011 the Company established VSOE of fair value for post contract support ("PCS") services for a group of certain Nexius customers.
+The establishment of VSOE of fair value followed an alignment of the Company's pricing practices for these services.
+As a result of establishing VSOE, the Company, for the three months ended June 30, 2011, recorded revenue and related costs of revenue of \$1.2 million and \$0.6 million, respectively, of which \$0.9 million and \$0.3 million, respectively, had been previously deferred.